 In the past, Section 12(g)’s held-of-record threshold acted as a catalyst, encouraging companies with a broad shareholder base to go public.
 This push not only enhanced the scrutiny and accountability of these companies’ management but also invigorated public markets by compelling highly sought-after growth companies to go public.
 However, the implementation of the JOBS Act, which excludes employees from the shareholder tally, allows companies to maintain their private status regardless of their employee shareholder count, thereby eliminating the incentive for them to go public.

-From a policy standpoint, I maintain that companies that offer and sell securities to numerous employees should be required to go public or at least assume public reporting obligations.
-Such a requirement would rightly classify employees as public investors, granting them the same transparency and protections as other public market investors, and; would address the problem of adverse selection, where companies exhaust all avenues of private financing before going public, often to the disadvantage of new public shareholders.
+From a policy standpoint, I maintain that companies that offer and sell securities to numerous employees should be required to go public or at least assume public reporting obligations (Aran, 2018: 1291; Aran and Murciano-Goroff, 2023).
+Such a requirement would rightly classify employees as public investors, granting them the same transparency and protections as other public market investors.
+It would also address the problem of adverse selection, where companies exhaust all avenues of private financing before going public, often to the disadvantage of new public shareholders.

 However, if lawmakers and regulators hesitate to “force” companies to go public, they should at least amend tax laws to minimize the financial risks for the employees of these still-private companies.